kunlyy/easypoi/README.md

 ---------------------------
 Description of several works
 ---------------------------
-1.easypoi father package - everyone knows
+1. easypoi father package - everyone knows
-2.easypoi-annotation foundation annotation package, role and entity object, after splitting convenient Maven multi project dependency management
+2. easypoi-annotation foundation annotation package, role and entity object, after splitting convenient Maven multi project dependency management
-3.easypoi-base import and export toolkit, you can complete the Excel export, import, export Word, Excel export function 4.easypoi-web coupled with spring-mvc, based on AbstractView, greatly simplifying the export function under spring-mvc The 5.sax import uses the xercesImpl package (this package can cause a strange problem), and the word export uses poi-scratchpad as an optional package
+3. easypoi-base import and export toolkit, you can complete the Excel export, import, export Word, Excel export function
+4. easypoi-web coupled with spring-mvc, based on AbstractView, greatly simplifying the export function under spring-mvc The 5.sax import uses the xercesImpl package (this package can cause a strange problem), and the word export uses poi-scratchpad as an optional package
 --------------------------
 maven